-- authors to declare all relevant conflicts of interest that might have any bearing on research reported in their submitted manuscript.
+- Authors to declare all relevant conflicts of interest that might have any bearing on research reported in their submitted manuscript.

-CONFLICT OF INTEREST
+CONFLICT OF INTEREST - AUTHOR

-CONFLICT OF INTEREST
+CONFLICT OF INTEREST – EDITOR

-CONFLICT OF INTEREST
+CONFLICT OF INTEREST - REVIEWER

-EXAMPLES OF CONFLICTS OF INTEREST:
+EXAMPLES OF, BUT NOT LIMITED TO, CONFLICTS OF INTEREST:

 FINANCIAL AND MATERIAL